-In 2023, the Bank increased the authorised capital of its subsidiary KREDOLEASING LLC by UAH 25 000 thousand in order to ensure further development of the company's activities.
-The state registration of the change in the Authorised Capital took place on June 26, 2023.
-As of the reporting date, the authorised capital of KREDOLEASING LLC is UAH 35 000 thousand.
-The investment is accounted for at acquisition cost.
+In 2023, JSC "KREDOBANK" increased the share capital of its subsidiary "KREDOLEASING" LLC by UAH 25 000 thousand to ensure further development of the company's activities.
+The state registration of the share capital change took place on 26 June 2023.
+As at the reporting date, the share capital of "KREDOLEASING" LLC amounted to UAH 35 000 thousand.
+The investment is accounted for at cost.